Jump to:

 Peer-Led Undergraduate Study (PLUS) sessions provide opportunities for students enrolled in traditionally challenging courses to work together to review course content, develop learning and study strategies, and prepare for exams.
-These voluntary sessions are offered several times each week and are facilitated by peer leaders (PLUS leaders) who have successfully completed the course in a previous semester.
-PLUS leaders meet with Center staff and the instructor and attend the course each day with the students.
+These voluntary sessions are offered several times each week and are facilitated by peer leaders (PLUS leaders) who have already successfully completed the course.
+PLUS leaders meet with professional staff and the instructor and attend the course each day with the students.

 PLUS Goals